Sharing Your Long Term Care Insurance Benefits

 One of your choices when buying long term care insurance is to choose a benefit period.
 The benefit period is the minimum amount of years your policy will pay your monthly benefits to you.
 Typical benefit choices are 2 years, 3 years, 4 years, 5 years or Unlimited.

 Years ago if you purchased long term care insurance you might have bought an Unlimited benefit period.
 Many of our clients did.
 One reason is Unlimited benefit periods were more affordable 10 years ago than Unlimited benefit periods are today.
+Secondly, Unlimited benefits were readily available.
+Today, very few companies still offer Unlimited benefits.

 Today, you may be considering benefit periods of 3 years, or 5 years.
 These are popular benefit period choices.
 And limited duration benefit periods are affordable.